-I am interested in management and analysis of environmental data, in particular data collected from environmental sensor networks, and building software systems that make sense of such data using data-driven and physically-based models and knowledge representation and reasoning.
-Of particular interest are software systems utilized for environmental research.
+I am interested in management and analysis of research data, in particular data collected from environmental sensor networks, and building software systems that make sense of such data using data-driven and physically-based models and knowledge representation and reasoning.
 I am the author of Wavellite, a software framework for situation awareness in environmental monitoring, and Emrooz, a scalable semantic database for sensor data.
 Trained in informatics, with a fair amount of programming experience in both industry and academia and a good understanding of semantic technologies, I also have a foot in environmental science.
-I write code and enjoy working together with environmental scientists.
-I have experiences with aerosol scientists, biogeochemists, and agricultural scientists.
-I am interested in environmental research infrastructure and actively collaborate with people at ICOS Carbon Portal.
+I enjoy working together with environmental scientists and have experiences with aerosol scientists, biogeochemists, and agricultural scientists.
+I am interested in environmental research infrastructure and actively collaborate with people at ACTRIS, SMEAR, and ICOS.

 I am Swiss, grew up in Switzerland, and did most of my schooling there.
 After completing the MSc in informatics at the University of Zurich I went abroad.
 So far I have not returned.
-I am currently living in Hannover and working in Bremen, Germany, where I am a postdoc at MARUM.
+I am currently living in Hannover, where I lead the Knowledge Infrastructures research group at the German National Library of Science and Technology.
 I have lived in fabulous Finnish Lakeland where I have completed a PhD in environmental sciences (informatics) at the University of Eastern Finland.
-I lived for some time in the UK and in the US where I had the opportunity to work with great people at HP Labs in Bristol and Complexible (formerly Clark & Parsia) in Washington, DC.
+I lived for some time in the UK and in the US where I had the opportunity to work with great people at HP Labs in Bristol and Stardog Union (formerly Clark & Parsia) in Washington, DC.

 You can find me on Twitter @markusstocker and @envinf, on LinkedIn, ResearchGate, publons, Google Scholar, Google+, and Facebook.
 My ORCID is 0000-0001-5492-3212 and my FOAF URI is http://markusstocker.com/foaf#self.